m-abdullah2002/Karachi-AQI-Air-Quality-Intelligence/README.md

-Karachi AQI Prediction System
+"Karachi AQI Prediction System"

 This project is a real-time Air Quality Index (AQI) forecasting system for Karachi.
 It automatically fetches weather and air quality data, stores it, trains a machine learning model, and provides forecasts for the next 3 days.

-How it works
+How it works"

 The system is fully automated using GitHub Actions.
 It handles the following tasks without manual intervention:

 Data Collection: Every hour, the system fetches live weather and air quality data from the Open-Meteo API.